-As you both grew and your personalities started to firm..
-I saw traits I know I will be proud of – sensitivity, sincerity, generosity, willingness to share, desire to be fair, friendliness, chirpiness, quick wit and an awesome sense of humour.
-Also became evident your talents..
-An ear for music, a memory for dance steps, knack for languages and maths, and a sharp intellect.
-And some that I know we will need to work on.. a weakness for food, tendency to laziness, fondness for TV… As a mother I worry about these.. but these are not insurmountable. what I really worry about are actually your qualities!
-Your sensitivity that lets you empathize with that child on the street but also makes you vulnerable to hurts and slights of your friends.
-Your sincerity, that lets you be your teachers pet, but also makes you an easy target for bullies!
+I also became aware of the areas that needed to be worked upon – A weakness for food, tendency towards laziness, fondness for TV.
+As a mother I worry about these.
+But I know that these are not insurmountable.
+What I really worry about are actually your qualities.
+Your sensitivity that lets you empathize with that child on the street but also makes you vulnerable to hurts and slights from your ‘companions’.
+Your sincerity, that lets you be the teachers pet, but also makes you an easy target for bullies!
 Your generosity that allows you to share your pencils with a classmate but also allows those less scrupulous than you to take advantage of you!

 But your strengths far outnumber your frailties and looking at the child you are today.
 I can imagine the man you will be one day.
 A man of his words.
 A talented, intelligent , confident boy who will steal hearts with his words and win admiration with his intellect.
 And one who would never ever hurt his “didi” or any other girl cause they are “princesses” meant to be treasured!
 And that day I would consider my job as a mom, well done!